Children's Wish Foundation of Canada: History

 In 1984, the organization began at the kitchen table of volunteer Laura Cole.
 Originally granting fewer than 20 wishes a year, the foundation has established the capacity to fulfill upwards of 1,000 wishes annually.
 They help children all across Canada.

+As of Oct.
+1, 2019, the Children's Wish Foundation of Canada has merged with Make-A-Wish Canada.
+Its mascot, "Roary", has been adopted by Make-A-Wish Canada as a result.